 Before Jesus, the way to survive was to look out for numero uno.
 We did what was needed to survive and try to accumulate stuff.
-For some of us, that accumulating was enhanced by inheriting our parents’ things at their death.
+For some of us, that accumulation was enhanced by inheriting our parents’ things at their death.
 Either way, the practice was inherited for not knowing any better.

 Our corruptible bodies would eventually expire.
 We all have an appointment with death.
-But what if that we’ve worked hard to accumulate… If we couldn’t consume it all, it would be passed on to our progeny.
+But what if we’ve worked hard to accumulate… If we couldn’t consume it all, it would be passed on to our progeny.

 Without Jesus, most live this way, to accumulate and consume possessions.
 That is vanity.

-All that energy expended for things that perish and have no value in the next life.
+All that energy is expended for things that perish and have no value in the next life.
 None of it redeems us.
 It cannot.
 It will perish.
 As would we without Jesus.
 Rich or poor, it’s the same way.